tuanway/servoyMailMerge/README.md

 To test funcionality import 'dotxandoftToHTML.servoy' solution.

 #Usage
-The convert function takes in one parameter, an object textToMerge.
+The convert function takes in a pararmeter textToMerge.
 It might look something like this:
 ```json
 var textToMerge = {